Chapter 1: Color Management

 • Scatter it (like molecules of the gases in the atmosphere).

-We could also add Diffraction to this list, even if it looks like a more complex phenomenon.
+We could add diffraction to this list, even if it is actually part of the phenomenona listed above.

 Light is the source of all colors.
 It is actually stunning how important light is in our lives.
 When a lemon appears yellow, it is because its surface reflects the yellow color rather than because it is really yellow.
 It has confused me a lot in the past but pigments appear colored because they selectively reflect and absorb certain wavelengths of visible light.

-So how do we go from Light Spectra to Colour ?
-I cannot explain the Color Matching Functions more clearly than Jeremy Selan, so I’ll just quote him :
+So how do we go from Light Spectra to Color ?
+I cannot explain the Color Matching Functions more clearly than Jeremy Selan, so I’ll just quote him:

 The human visual system […] is trichromatic.
 Thus, color can be fully specified as a function of three variables.
 Through a series of perceptual experiments, the color community has derived three curves, the CIE1931 color matching functions, which allow for the conversion of spectral energy into a measure of color.